mweidner037/list-positions/README.md

 ## Performance

-The `benchmarks/` folder contains benchmarks using List/Text/Outline/AbsList directly (modeling single-user or clien-server collaboration) and using list CRDTs built around a List+Outline.
+The `benchmarks/` folder contains benchmarks using List/Text/Outline/AbsList directly (for local usage or client-server collaboration) and using list CRDTs built around a List+Outline.

 Each benchmark applies the [automerge-perf](https://github.com/automerge/automerge-perf) 260k edit text trace and measures various stats, modeled on [crdt-benchmarks](https://github.com/dmonad/crdt-benchmarks/)' B4 experiment.